You are viewing a story from harrypotterfanfiction.com

 Instinct.
 Intuition, gut- feelings or a sixth sense.
 However you would choose to define it, it was something that I had never believed in.
 Divination, fortune telling and predicting the future, were all absolute nonsense in my opinion.
 Every day I made decisions.
 I made my own decisions and they were not pre- determined by anyone or anything.
 Destiny and fate just did not exist.
 Instinct was the exact same.
 How could someone predict danger?
 How could someone ‘just know’ that something was about to happen.
 Perhaps they had wished for it and thought about it happening and so when it did actually happen, they could claim it was all down to fate or a sixth sense that they had.

 Facts.
 Cold hard facts were what I believed in.
 Which was why it was so completely unnerving that I was getting that uneasy feeling in the very pit of my stomach, that some would quite aptly call ‘gut- feelings’.
 That feeling that every sense in your entire body is on alert.
-You can feel each individual hair rise on your arm; you are so completely aware of your own breathing that it almost feels like you have just run up an entire flight of stairs; your legs feel like jelly, ready collapse under you at any given moment, making you so completely aware of every single movement that you make.
-I knew very precisely what I was feeling and for a person who prided themselves on being sensible, it was something that was not sitting well with me.
+You can feel each individual hair rise on your arm; you are so completely aware of your own breathing with each breath resounding as loudly in your ears as shouting; your legs feel like jelly, ready collapse under you at any given moment, making you so completely aware of every single movement that you make.
+I knew precisely what I was feeling and for a person who prided themselves on being sensible, it was something that was not sitting well with me.
 Don’t get me wrong, it wasn’t like I was feeling that the world was going to end or that a great disaster was going to befall us all.
 It was nothing quite as major as that, but there was a definite atmosphere and I just knew deep down that something was going to happen.

 These feelings that I had been experiencing, this so called intuition, had started very suddenly and I could pinpoint the exact moment that I had started to feel this way.
 It had happened a week and half ago at my last detention.
 The moment that Draco Malfoy had turned away from me after uttering three simple words that had left me completely confused and utterly bewildered.